Sharjah: Al Rahmaniyah Parks

 In March 2021, the Sharjah Investment and Development authorities opened two parks in Al Rahmaniyah, Kshisha and Shaghrafa, built in a total area of 147,700 m2.
 It included a female-only park, along with entertainment, social, sports and educational facilities.
 It also includes an artificial pond where visitors can feed the duck.
 Barbecues are prohibited on the site of the park, so visitors can bring their own food into the park.

 House of Wisdom

 In December 2020, Sultan bin Muhammad Al-Qasimi inaugurated a library inspired by the original House of Wisdom in Baghdad.
 The building was designed by Foster and Partners, extending over 12,000 m2.
 On the grounds of the library is a large art piece entitled "The Scroll", a contemporary interpretation of the ancient Arabic scrolls, made by Gerry Judah.
 It was made to celebrate the Emirate of Sharjah being named the UNESCO World Book Capital for 2019.

-UNESCO world heritage status

-The Faya Palaeolandscape in Sharjah, UAE, has advanced in its nomination for UNESCO World Heritage status under the “Cultural Landscape” category.
-Located in Sharjah's Central Region, Faya offers one of the oldest and most continuous records of early human presence in Arabia, dating back over 210,000 years.
-Recent archaeological studies have shifted the perception of Faya from a mere transit point to a site of repeated human settlement, owing to its favorable conditions such as access to water, flint resources, and natural shelters.
-Led by Sheikha Bodour bint Sultan Al Qasimi, the nomination emphasizes Faya's significance as a "living archive" that enhances our understanding of human evolution and resilience.
-A comprehensive conservation plan for 2024–2030 has been developed to ensure the site's preservation, aligning with UNESCO's standards and reinforcing the UAE's commitment to protecting its ancient cultural landscapes.